 You should choose one novel from the list below.
-You may use local libraries to borrow these titles, if they are available, or you may be able to find these novels in bookstores in the area, including used bookstores.
+You may be able to find these novels in bookstores in the area, including used bookstores.
 They are also available as eBooks.
 Ordering them from sites such as amazon.com, bn.com, and other online bookstores is a possibility.

 Since our class will focus on writing and reading nonfiction, these titles are all nonfiction.
 The author deftly ties in many primary sources (letters, historical documents, personal interview, journals, etc.) to tell the story of some amazing times in our history.
 His use of source material and the engaging storytelling makes these much better than your typical "history" book.
 They also model good research writing.
 This is important since you will be completing the research part of the Graduation Project and the A.P.
 Test will require you to compose a Synthesis Essay using different primary sources to create an argument.
+These are not short books - don't put it off too late!